CIT2202/basic-programming-concepts-in-php/basic-programming-concepts-in-php.md

 # Basic programming concepts in PHP

 ## The basics - how do I add PHP to a web page?
-To start with we will write PHP by embedding it in an HTML page. here's an example:
+To start with we will write PHP by embedding it in an HTML page.
+Here's an example:
 ```php
 <!DOCTYPE HTML>
 <html>